Creamy Potato Salad

 - Boil diced potatoes until just fork tender.
 Then drain and cool to room temperature.

-- In a large mixing bowl, combine diced onion, celery and eggs with mayo, mustard and vinegar.
+- In a large mixing bowl, combine all ingredients.

 Leftover potato salad should be promptly refrigerated.
 In fact, food safety experts advise that potato salad with eggs should be discarded if it lingers above 41˚F for more than two hours.

 It will keep in the fridge for up to four days.
-But don’t even think about freezing it, unless you want a yucky mess!
+But I wouldn’t recommend freezing it!
 Mayo crystallizes and separates when thawed, while raw onion and celery will turn to mush.

 Other Delicious Salads To Try